sadafsaleem123/Predicting-Prices_of_Used_Cars/Problem_Statement.md

 ## 📝 Task List

-Your written report should include both code, output and written text summaries of the following:
+This is a written report that includes both code, output and written text summaries of the following:
 - Data Validation:
   - Describe validation and cleaning steps for every column in the data
 - Exploratory Analysis: